ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/templates/parent-child-section.md

 subsection: Report Examples
 ---

+This is an example report using the `parent-child-section` template

-{% example "templates/parent-child-section", 1000 %}
+{% example "templates/parent-child-section", 1000, 'default' %}